git-emran/git-emran/README.md

 [Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
 I call it Writr For now.
 It supports basic markup syntaxes.
 Working on File system, Adavnced markup syntaxes.

-[StatusCode](https://github.com/git-emran/source-code) - This platform enables you to conduct coding interviews with a video call with multiple hiring managers.
+[WebCrawler](https://github.com/git-emran/Web-Scraper) - This is a webcrawler from scratch using Typescript

 ## ⚡️ Where to Find Me